pedrotorreao/DSA/Algorithms/Shortest Path/Floyd-Warshall/README.md

 > `distance[A][B] = distance[A][C] + distance[C][B] = 1+1 = 2`

-This analisys is performed for every pair of vertices and if we write a pseudocode for this check in terms of the adjacency matrix indices we have
+The algorithm runs for `V` iterations, where `V` is the number of vertices on the graph and this analisys is performed for every pair of vertices.
+If we write a pseudocode for this check in terms of the adjacency matrix indices we have

 ```
 if distance[i][j] > distance[i][k] + distance[k][j]: